Christmas Markets in Brussels, Strasbourg, Nürnberg, and München

 Day Four - 6 December 2024 - Exploring Petite France

 A slower-paced day started with breakfast and some rest before heading out to the picturesque Petite France neighborhood.
-We wandered through the Christmas markets and savored Spaetzle with a rich mushroom sauce.
+Wandering through the Christmas markets included savoring Spaetzle with a rich mushroom sauce.
 Petite France’s cobblestone streets and quaint timber-framed houses felt like stepping into a storybook.

-We made a few final purchases at the markets, including cookies from a local stall.
-After a long day of exploring and indulging in Strasbourg’s festive ambiance, we returned to the hotel for some well-earned relaxation.
+A few final purchases at the markets included cookies from a local stall.
+After a long day of exploring and indulging in Strasbourg’s festive ambiance, the hotel provided some well-earned relaxation.

 Train to Nuremberg

 The day began with another early train ride, this time to Nürnberg.
-Despite a few train delays and some confusion with seat reservations, we arrived and checked into the Park Plaza Hotel.
-There was a minor mix-up with our room, but the hotel staff quickly sorted it out, ensuring our comfort.
+Despite a few train delays and some confusion with seat reservations, arrival came and checking into the Park Plaza Hotel followed.
+A minor mix-up with the room was quickly sorted out by the hotel staff, ensuring comfort.

 Dinner that evening at Hans im Glück was a much-needed treat.
-I enjoyed a grilled chicken sandwich with sweet potato fries, while my friend opted for a hearty salad and fries — and, impressively, a humongous three-patty hamburger that could have fed a small army!
+A grilled chicken sandwich with sweet potato fries for me, while my friend opted for a hearty salad and fries, and, impressively, a humongous three-patty hamburger that could have fed a small army!
 The restaurant was bustling and vibrant, full of energy and chatter, which somehow felt like the perfect antidote to a long travel day.

 Nürnberg Christmas Market